Floorp-Projects/Floorp/docs/contributing/reviews.rst

   * Join developers on `Mozilla's Matrix server <https://chat.mozilla.org>`_, and ask if anyone knows why a review may be delayed.
 Please link to the bug too.
   * If the review is still not addressed, mail the reviewer directly, asking if/when they'll have time to review the patch, or might otherwise be able to review it.

+For simple documentation changes, reviews are not required.

 For more information about the review process, see the :ref:`Code Review FAQ`.

 Review groups